amazon-braket/amazon-braket-sdk-python/README.md

 from braket.circuits import Circuit

 device = AwsDevice("arn:aws:braket:::device/quantum-simulator/amazon/sv1")
-s3_folder = ("amazon-braket-Your-Bucket-Name", "folder-name") # Use the S3 bucket you created during onboarding

 bell = Circuit().h(0).cnot(0, 1)
-task = device.run(bell, s3_folder, shots=100)
+task = device.run(bell, shots=100)
 print(task.result().measurement_counts)
 ```

 The code sample imports the Amazon Braket framework, then defines the device to use (the SV1 AWS simulator).
-The `s3_folder` statement defines the Amazon S3 bucket for the task result and the folder in the bucket to store the task result.
-This folder is created when you run the task.
 It then creates a Bell Pair circuit, executes the circuit on the simulator and prints the results of the job.
 This example can be found in `../examples/bell.py`.

 ### Running multiple tasks at once